AmpereComputing/Steam-on-Ampere/README.md

 # Steam-on-Ampere

 ## Summary
+This repo contains documents to install and run Steam on Ampere CPU based workstation.

+## Introduction
 This how-to explains running [Steam](https://store.steampowered.com) on Ampere Altra with x86 emulation via [box64/box86](https://box86.org).
 Much thanks to our [ADLINK](https://www.ipi.wiki) friends for this!
 This is part of efforts for [Ampere on Edge](https://amperecomputing.com/home/edge).

 ADLINK and Ampere want to contribute to awareness that developers can have a powerful Arm development environment for a wide variety of applications inside and outside the data center.
 And to lknow about the ability to have an x86 Linux user space on Ampere Altra via box64/box86 which provides an x86 emulation layer.
 To support this ADLINK is donating an [Ampere Altra Developer Platform](https://www.ipi.wiki/pages/ampere-altra-developer-platform) workstation to the box64/box86 project for more experimentation and continued improvement of that popular open source project.